Article I - Organization

 Section 4.1 - Number, Eligibility.
 The Co-op shall have a board of directors of 9 members, each of whom shall be an owner of the Co-op.
 No person shall be eligible for nomination, election or appointment as a director if that person has an overriding conflict of interest.
-No director shall be an employee of the Co-op.
 No director shall be a relative of the Co-op General Manager.
 For the purpose of eligibility, relatives are defined to include spouses, parents, children, brothers, sisters, brothers- and sisters-in-law, fathers- and mothers-in-law, stepparents, stepbrothers, stepsisters, and stepchildren.
 No director shall reside with or date the General Manager.
 Other than the General Manager of the Co-op, employees of the Co-op who meet the qualifications are eligible for election as long as no more than 2 employees serve on the Board of Directors at any given time.

 Section 4.2 - Nominations.
 The Board of Directors may establish a nominations committee to solicit and screen applications for nomination to the Board of Directors.
 Owners not selected by the nominating committee shall be placed on the ballot upon submitting a petition signed by 10 owners.

 Section 4.3 - Election and Terms.
 Annually, at a meeting of the owners of this Co-op, directors shall be elected for staggered terms.
 Terms shall be 3 years.
 All directors shall be elected by secret ballot, and the nominee(s) receiving the greatest number of votes shall be elected.
 In the event of a tie the winner shall be determined by drawing lots.